Wednesday, April 1, 2026

 with a parent or as part of a group with your teacher.

-Carol is hosting today's Poetry Friday roundup over at The Apples in My Orchard.
-Each Friday, all are invited to share poems, poem books, poetry ideas, and friendship in this open and welcoming poetry community.
+Molly is hosting today's Poetry Friday roundup over at Nix the Comfort Zone with two poems after Wendell Berry's "Like Snow."
+Each Poetry Friday, all are invited to share poems, poem books, poetry ideas, and friendship in this open and welcoming poetry community.

 xo,